Longitudinal Dynamics of Large and Small Systems from a 3D Bayesian Calibration of RHIC Top-energy Collision Data: Summary

 The Bayesian analysis features emulation-facilitated model-to-data comparison across the prior range of a 20-dimensional parameter space.
 A broad data set is used to calibrate the model, as displayed in Table \ref{tab:table2}, including $\eta$-differential, $p_T$-differential, and integrated observables from the full range in rapidity and across multiple collision systems.
 The calibration dataset includes all observables that the model can reasonably describe and which can be reliably emulated.
 We use an additional set of measurements to compare with our calibrated model.
 The exclusion of the measurements in this additional dataset from calibration is due, in most cases, to the difficulty in emulating them.
 Recent developments in machine learning methods present great potential for enhancing emulator performance with precise uncertainty quantification.
 Recent work~\cite{li2025additive, ji2024conglomerate, ji2024graphical} has demonstrated that such methods, when appropriately implemented, can provide significant improvements for emulating nuclear collision observables.
 Integrating these methods in our Bayesian workflow in future calibrations could allow for extending the calibration dataset to many more observables, and to more fully exploiting those already included.

-Compared to mid-rapidity data alone, rapidity-dependent measurements provide additional constraints on the longitudinal profile of the initial state energy deposition, the transport coefficients, and the resulting structure of correlations.
+We find that compared to mid-rapidity data alone, rapidity-dependent measurements provide additional constraints on the longitudinal profile of the initial state energy deposition, the transport coefficients, and the resulting longitudinal structure of correlations.
 In particular, their inclusion shows a preference for a larger specific shear and bulk viscosity, as shown in Fig.~\ref{fig_visc_full_midrap}.

 The individual system calibrations show largely consistent constraints but do indicate some degree of model tension between Au-Au and d-Au.
 Remarkably, as shown in Fig.~\ref{fig_dAu_obs_post_mini}, the posterior from a calibration using only d-Au observables gives a reasonably good description of the Au-Au data.
 On the other hand, the Au-Au calibration, which includes the majority of all data points and a greater variety of observables, struggles to describe the $dN/d\eta$ in d-Au.
 These and other sources of tension are addressed in the analysis by performing additional calibrations using targeted subsets of the default dataset as well as by examining the local sensitivity of observables to changes in the parameters.